hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

 - **CORUM:** database of protein complexes for human, mouse, rat
 - **...**

-However, there are many other databases that are also queried depending on the information desired.
+This is by no means an exhaustive list, there are many other databases that are also queried depending on the information desired.

 ## Tools

-When performing functional analysis there are tools that extract information from these databases.
-Within R, there are many popular packages used for this purpose:
+When performing functional analysis, the tools will take the list of genes you provide and retrieve information for each gene using one or more of these databases.
+Within R, there are many popular packages used for gene/transcript-level annotation:

 **Interface tools:** for accessing/querying annotations from multiple different annotation databases